WELCOME TO THE NEW ONLINE BOOKING PAGE!

 I value the therapeutic relationship more than anything and believe real change can only happen with trust, a little laughter and lots of vulnerability.

-With an M.A in Counselling Psychology and B.A in Criminology and Socio-Legal Studies, it’s safe t...
+Not accepting new clients until March 10th.
+With an M.A in Counselling Psychology and B.A in Cri...
+Read More

 Morgan is an associate counsellor at Wild/Kind supporting people navigating stress, anxiety, grief, life transitions, and relational challenges.
 She has a special interest in working with people affected by dementia/Alzheimer’s disease who are seeking a space to process their changing relationship, losses (anticipatory, ambiguous), and family dynamics.
 She also enjoys and has experience with supporting people living with an eating disorder and body image concerns, as well as working with students exploring identity, understanding perfectionism and procrastination, and coping with academic and life pressures.